 The common phase transitions are those that occur as a function of temperature variation.
-Ice changes phase to become liquid water at 0 degrees Celsius.
-Liquid water changes phase to become water vapor at 100 degrees Celsius.
-Similarly, magnetic materials become nonmagnetic at critical temperatures.
+Ice changes phase to become liquid water at 0 °C. Liquid water changes phase to become water vapor at 100 °C. Similarly, magnetic materials become nonmagnetic at critical temperatures.
 However, there are also phase transitions that do not depend on temperature.
-They occur in the vicinity of absolute zero [-273.15 degrees Celsius] and are associated with quantum fluctuations.
+They occur in the vicinity of absolute zero [-273.15 °C] and are associated with quantum fluctuations.

-Italian researcher Valentina Martelli and Peruvian Julio Larrea, both professors at the University of São Paulo Physics Institute (IF-USP) in Brazil, participated in the study, which is published in Proceedings of The National Academy of Sciences (PNAS).
+Italian researcher Valentina Martelli and Peruvian Julio Larrea, both professors at the University of São Paulo Physics Institute (IF-USP) in Brazil, participated in the study, which is published in Proceedings of The National Academy of Sciences of the United States of America (PNAS).

 The experimental part, led by Professor Silke Paschen, was conducted in the laboratories of the Vienna University of Technology (TUW) in Austria.
 The theoretical work was performed by a group led by Qimiao Si, Professor of Physics and Astronomy at Rice University in the United States.